 Unprepared to seek medical assistance

-Despite college students' easy access to drugs and alcohol, a large number of students remains unprepared for an adverse medical event or accident.
+Despite college students' easy access to drugs and alcohol, a large number of students are unsure how to deal with an accident or medical emergency.

 - Eighteen percent of college students are not confident they can find medical attention when they need it.